fb pixel

 • Approximately 5 serves of vegetables, beans or legumes

-• Approximately 2 serves of fruit
+• Approximately 2 servings of fruit

-Ancient hunter-gatherers had almost no dental crowding issues, the condition first became more common about 12, 000 years ago among the earliest farmers in Southwest Asia.
+Ancient hunter-gatherers had almost no dental crowding issues; the condition first became more common about 12,000 years ago among the earliest farmers in Southwest Asia.

-The popular opinion of the effects of this change in diet is that our jaw has lessened in size over time but has not reduced the dimensions of the teeth.
+The popular opinion of the effects of this change in diet is that our jaw has lessened in size over time, but has not reduced the dimensions of the teeth.

-Often, we do not have adequate space in the jaw for our teeth resulting in approximately one in five people experiencing malocclusion and dental crowding.
+Often, we do not have adequate space in the jaw for our teeth, resulting in approximately one in five people experiencing malocclusion and dental crowding.

 New Patient Professional Check-up + Clean